pjkundert/cpppo_positioner/README.txt

   controlling even more than 100 actuators may be possible.

-1.3 Installing
+1.3 Installing Python and `cpppo-positioner' ────────────────────────────────────────────
-──────────────

   Install a Python 3.9+ installation of your choice to run code using `cpppo_positioner'.
-It is recommended that you don't install this (or /any/) Python packages globally; create a Python `venv' virtual
-  environment:
+On Windows, start a Terminal with PowerShell as Administrator, and run:
   ┌────
+  │ winget install -e --id Python.Python3.12 --scope machine └────

+1.3.1 From PyPI
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  It is recommended that you don't install this (or /any/) Python packages globally; create a Python `venv' virtual environment:
+  ┌────
-  │ $ python3 -m venv SMC-Project
+  │ $ python -m venv SMC-Project
   │ $ . ./SMC-Project/bin/activate
-  │ $ (SMC-Project) $ python3 -m pip install cpppo-positioner
+  │ $ (SMC-Project) $ python -m pip install cpppo-positioner
   └────

+  On Windows Powershell:
+  ┌────
+  │ PS> python -m venv SMC-Project
+  │ PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser │ PS> ./SMC-Project/Scripts/Activate.ps1
+  │ (SMC-Project) PS> python -m pip install cpppo_positioner └────